WillyChap/MJOcast/README.md

 The following optional dependency sets can additionaly be installed by adding ["set_name"] behind the above commands:
   * *full_func*: Install these packages to be sure that all options are really available.
 This might require a higher Python version than for the core functionality alone.
-OMI may still be computed without these additional packages, but the number of alternative approaches is limited.
+RMM may still be computed without these additional packages, but the number of alternative approaches is limited.
   * *dev*: packages that are needed for the further development, documentation and testing of MJOcast.